melowntech/workshop/tutorials/landuse-wms-dem-cities.rst

 #.
 This tutorial expects that you have already set up your VTS backend, as
    described in :ref:`setting-vts-backend`.
 #.
 It is assumed that your Mapproxy resources are set up and that your Mapproxy
-   instance is up and running, just as shown in the example :ref:`corine-example`.
+   instance is up and running, just as shown in the tutorial :ref:`landuse-wms-dem`.
 #.
 It is also expected that you start with a clean VTS installation (the
    Storage is empty).